 When the cycle of metamorphosis takes only 30 days, it is entirely possible for it to be completed twice in a growing season.

 How To Keep Your Potato Plants, Eggplants, Peppers & Tomatoes Relatively Free Of Potato Beetles

-- Pick the potato beetles off as you see them.
+- Pick the potato bugs off from the soil or plant as you see them.